 In the Moscow City Court, prosecutors have finished providing their evidence in the case of Vitaly Koltsov, a father of three, who threw two Molotov cocktails at prisoner transport vehicles last spring.
 The charges brought against the man carry a potential life sentence.
 Mediazona continues to follow the proceedings.
 Thus, the victims’ appearance before the court has revealed major inconsistencies not only between their testimonies but also with what they themselves were saying when questioned during the investigation.

 The police have accused journalist Sergey Podsytnik from the Protokol media outlet from Samara of spreading fake news about the military due to a video about the deaths of mobilized soldiers in Makiivka.
-The police delivered a draft notice at his parents' house demanding he appear before the Investigative Committee.
+The police delivered a subpoena at his parents' house to appear before the Investigative Committee.
 In the video, for which the journalist is presumably being persecuted, he presented a list of those who were killed during the rocket strike on the building of the vocational school in Makiivka.
 The journalist fled Russia at the end of 2021.
 According to official data from the Ministry of Defense, 89 people were killed as a result of the rocket strike on the vocational school, while the CIT team managed to confirm the identities of 139 soldiers, and the journalists from Idel.Realii [part of Radio Free Europe/Radio Liberty] confirmed the identities of 142 soldiers.

 A 22-year-old Vladimir Nuzhdin has been detained on suspicion of setting fire to railroad relay cabinets on the Elektrozavodskaya — Sortirovochnaya section of the Kazansky suburban railway line.
 The incident occurred on May 8, where two cabinets were burned.
 It is reported that the man confessed to the arson and explained that he committed the crime for money.
 In a Telegram chat, he communicated with unknown individuals who promised him 15,000 rubles [$190] for the arson.
 A criminal case has been initiated against the detainee under Article 267 of the Criminal Code of the Russian Federation ("Putting out of Commission Transport Vehicles or Communications").